Poker Online Legality by Region

 What does poker look like around the world?
 In general, you can play online for free almost anywhere.
 However, there are certain rules and regulations that differ from country-to-country, as we’ve explained below.

 You can play online in the UK fairly unencumbered.
-In other words, if you live in England, Wales, Scotland, or Ireland, the local gambling laws are liberal.
+In other words, if you live in England, Wales, Scotland, or Northern Ireland, the local gambling laws are liberal.
 Online operators do need licences from the Gambling Commission.
 However, players are allowed to join international playerpools.
 This means, as a poker country, the UK is brimming with options.

 As well as access to every major brand, Brits can play poker using GBP as well as other international currencies.
 Moreover, you can use desktop or mobile apps from anywhere in the country.
 Additionally, there are plenty of promotions, cash games, regional poker tournament satellites and series.
 Finally, all poker winnings are tax free as gambling profits aren’t classed as income!